realimbaf/Serilog.ServiceFabric/README.md

 # Serilog.ServiceFabric
-Write Service Fabric Serilog events to Application Insights
+Write Service Fabric Serilog events to Application Insights by overriding the standard .net core IloggerFactory

 To configure ILoggerFactory: